 First-Time Residency Participants

 Non-immigrant students participating in on-campus residencies for online degree programs are responsible for ensuring they have proper immigration status for their studies at Regent.
 An I-20 is required for residency students to apply for an F-1 student visa and to obtain the F-1 student immigration status at the U.S. Port of Entry.
 Not all of Regent’s on-campus residencies will qualify for I-20 issuance by the university for the on-campus portions of certain online degrees.
 Please contact your program advisor for further guidance on whether or not your program qualifies for I-20 issuance.
 If you are a non-immigrant student with a B-1/B-2 visitor immigration status, you will not be permitted to enroll in on-campus degree programs, or participate in on-campus residency related workshops, classes, and/or activities that lead toward the attainment of a degree.
-The required documentation includes the Residency Student I-20 Request Form and the Financial Certification Form.
+The required documentation includes the the Financial Certification Form.

 Returning Residency Students